-Around 200.000 large vessels operate annually in the Mediterranean Sea, including ferries, cargo and commercial vessels, of which around 300 tankers transport oil-based products every day accounting for more than 350 million tons per year (more than 25% of the world's oil tonnage) as highlighted by Di Muccio et al., (2020).
-This intense maritime traffic makes the basin a susceptible area in terms of oil spills, search and rescue (SAR) operations and other maritime emergencies.
-Over the past half century spills over the sea from tankers have shown a downward trend, reaching its lowest in early 2020 due to the global health and economic crisis triggered by the COVID-19 pandemic (March et al., 2021).
+Around 200 000 large vessels operate annually in the Mediterranean Sea, including ferries as well as cargo and commercial vessels, among which around 300 tankers transport oil-based products every day, accounting for more than 350 million tons per year (more than 25 % of the world's oil tonnage) as highlighted by Di Muccio et al. (2020).
+This intense maritime traffic makes the basin a susceptible area in terms of oil spills, search and rescue (SAR) operations, and other maritime emergencies.
+Over the past half-century spills over the sea from tankers have shown a downward trend, reaching the lowest number in early 2020 due to the global health and economic crisis triggered by the COVID-19 pandemic (March et al., 2021).
 However, oil spills as well as chemical spills and other hazardous substance releases are still present, putting marine health at risk.
 For instance, in the second half of February 2021, around 170 km of coastline from Israel to southern Lebanon suffered from a large oil spill (García-Sánchez et al., 2022), one of the worst ecological disasters in decades.
-In this context, accurate forecasting of oil spill modeling (for this particular event, the model MEDSLIK-II was used, as described in De Dominicis et al., 2013a, 2013b) and Lagrangian trajectory analysis of floating objects (Sayol et al., 2014; Ličer et al., 2020) have demonstrated to successfully help marine SAR operations and oil spill containment.
-These forecasts depend strongly on the accuracy of the forcing data (i.e. wind, waves and currents, as stated in Sect.
-2.1.2) ingested in atmospheric and oceanographic models, where in particular ocean surface currents maps from HFRs can greatly improve short-term model outputs due their high resolution and their near-real time nature (Abascal et. al., 2009; Abascal et. al., 2012; Breivik et al. 2013), as described in Sect.
+In this context, accurate forecasting of oil spill modeling (for this particular event, the model MEDSLIK-II was used, as described in De Dominicis et al., 2013a, b) and Lagrangian trajectory analysis of floating objects (Sayol et al., 2014; Ličer et al., 2020) have been demonstrated to successfully help marine SAR operations and oil spill containment.
+These forecasts depend strongly on the accuracy of the forcing data (i.e., wind, waves and currents, as stated in Sect.
+2.1.2) ingested in atmospheric and oceanographic models, for which ocean surface current maps from HFRs in particular can greatly improve short-term model outputs due their high resolution and their near-realtime nature (Abascal et al., 2009, 2012; Breivik et al., 2013), as described in Sect.
 2.1.3.
-In this context real-time HFR data was accepted as a reliable operational tool for SAR, oil spill and other operational protocols in coastal waters (Roarty et al., 2019).
-Concerning the last two sections, it is important to mention the wider implementation of the ocean models and the short-term predictions in other cross-cutting areas from the three addressed main topics.
-Nevertheless, we have included them in this section to highlight the HFR strengths for SAR applications through model assessment and improvement, backtracking and short term forecasting.
+In this context real-time HFR data were accepted as a reliable operational tool for SAR, oil spill and other operational protocols in coastal waters (Roarty et al., 2019).
+Concerning the last two sections, it is important to mention the wider implementation of ocean models and short-term predictions in other crosscutting areas from the three addressed main topics.
+Nevertheless, we have included them in this section to highlight the HFR strengths for SAR applications through model assessment and improvement, backtracking, and short-term forecasting.

-2.1.1 Search and Rescue
+2.1.1 Search and rescue